MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 ## Exercise 2: Configure storage account for export

+1. [] When you deployed Azure components in Lab 7, a managed identity (see +++https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview+++) was automatically enabled for your FHIR service.
+That managed identity is what needs to be assigned the Storage Blob Data Contributor role in one of the ADLS Gen2 storage accounts in your resource group.
+The name of this storage account ends with "expsa".
+Follow the instructions in the **Configure export settings and set up a storage account** article at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data+++ for configuring your **expsa** storage account for the \$export operation.
+Return when you reach **Securing the FHIR service $export operation**.
+Read the note below about the FHIR service managed identity.

+> [!ALERT] Note: Keep in mind that you are configuring the storage account in this step (and not the FHIR service!).
+In the storage account, be careful not to add a role assignment to a service client or a service principal by mistake!

-1. [] Follow the instructions in the **Exporting de-identified data** article located [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your anonymizationConfig.json file and placing it inside the anonymization container within your **expsa** storage account.
+1. [] Follow the instructions in the **Exporting de-identified data** article located at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export+++ for creating your anonymizationConfig.json file and placing it inside the anonymization container within your **expsa** storage account.
 Return when you reach **Manage Configuration File in ACR**.

-    > [!HINT] Copy the sample configuration file and save it as a JSON file to your computer.
+    > [!HINT] Copy the sample configuration file and save it as a JSON file to the VM.
 Then in your storage account, select **Containers > anonymization > Upload** and upload the file.
 Keep track of the name of the container and the file as they will be used in the API call.

-2. [] Next, follow the instructions in the **Configure export settings and set up a storage account** article [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) for configuring your **expsa** storage account for the \$export operation.
-Return when you reach **Securing the FHIR service $export operation**.
-Read the note below about the FHIR service managed identity.

-> [!NOTE] Note: When you deployed Azure components in Lab-07, a [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled for your FHIR service.
-That managed identity is what needs to be assigned the Storage Blob Data Contributor role in one of the ADLS Gen2 storage accounts in your resource group.
-The name of this storage account ends with "expsa".
-Keep in mind that you are configuring the storage account in this step (and not the FHIR service!).
-In the storage account, be careful not to add a role assignment to a service client or a service principal by mistake!

 Review [How to export FHIR data](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data) for more information.